robertdmunn/coldbox-sample/README.md

 # websocket-sample
-Sample Coldbox app that demonstrates the use of websockets for server side real time debug info on the client, among other things
+Sample Coldbox app that demonstrates the use of websockets for server side real time debug info on the client, among other things.

 **Pre-requisites**